International Men’s Day

 And I doubt you would be surprised to learn that feminists hugely enjoy mocking IMD.
 Yes indeed, and now repeat after me, “yeah, but everyday is men’s day!”

-Go ahead and savor the following selection of their outrage:
+Go ahead and savor the outrage:

 Was the Australian Army the only government body to acknowledge IMD in 2019?